algbio/panvc-founders/README.md

 # PanVC with Founder Sequences

-> **_NOTE:_**  We are currently updating the experiment scripts in the repository.
-In case you would like to run the new experiments added to our revised manuscript, please contact us by e-mail.
+> **_NOTE:_** This repository contains the experiments described in our reviesed manuscript completed in the end of May 2021.
+In case there are any problems running the experiments, please contact us by e-mail.

 PanVC is a set of tools to be used as part of a variant calling workflow that uses short reads as its input.
 The reads are aligned to an index generated from a multiple sequence alignment.
 A suitable index may be built from founder sequences.